 Provides an understanding of structured, procedural, and event-driven programming.

-programming methods, and will gain experience in the nuts and bolts of program design as they complete lab work and assignments.
-Students will learn Visual Basic® language and programming environment.
+Students will develop techniques for problem solving through the application of programming methods, and will gain experience in the nuts and bolts of program design as they complete lab work and assignments.
+Students will learn Visual Basio® language and programming environment.
 Corequisite: CIS111 or permission of instructor.